-Note: The fee for the PSAT/NMSQT usually under $20.
+Note: The fee for the PSAT/NMSQT is usually around $25.
 Schools sometimes charge an additional fee to cover administrative costs.
 The College Board makes fee waivers available to schools for juniors from low-income families who can’t afford the test fee.
 See your counselor for more information about fee waivers.

 PSAT Registration is not available online.
 Register through your local high school or through a private school near you.

 Visit www.collegeboard.com/student/testing/psat/about/bulletin.html for additional information and sample questions.

 The ACT Assessment student registration packet is available from your local high school counselor.
 You may also register online at www.act.org or call (319) 337-1270.
 The site also provides educational and career planning information.
 Homeschool Code for the ACT is – 969 999.
 Visit www.actstudent.org/regist/index.html for more information, deadlines, fees, test sites, and online registration.

 The SAT registration bulletin is available from your local high school counselor.
 You may also register online at www.collegeboard.com, or call (800)728-7267.
 That’s also how you’ll register for SAT II Subject Tests, which assume a high school level knowledge base.
 They are one-hour, multiple-choice tests in specific subjects.
 As a homeschooler, you could consider taking one or more subject tests to demonstrate your academic strengths to colleges.
 Some colleges require homeschoolers to take one or more subject tests for admission or placement.
 These are available on the same day as the SAT, with the exception of March 10 which is Sat I only.

 Check the web page for deadlines, fees, test sites, and online registration.

 - See HSLDA Homeschooling Thru High School website (listed above)

 - Click on homeschool forms at www.donnayoung.org

 - You can create a transcript through academicrecords.net, but it has a small fee attached.